mrphs/ooni-web/content/releases/2013/Tab_Tab_come_in.md

 webproxy can perform more complex filtering but requires the processing of all web requests in the infrastructure.

-This blocking method is present in Uzbekistan and Turkmenistan??? where we could effectively identify proxy headers when requesting blocked websites.
+This blocking method is present in Uzbekistan and Turkmenistan where we could effectively identify proxy headers when requesting blocked websites.

 ### Active redirection